truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

 {{< include file="/content/_includes/ReleaseScheduleWarning.md" >}}

-{{< releaselist name=scale-releases >}}<br>
+{{< releaselist name=scale-releases >}}
 {{< /expand >}}

 ## Upgrade Notes

-* Users with unofficial apps installed should review storage drivers to determine if any apps utilize the OpenEBS-ZFS container storage interface (CSI) before upgrading.
-This CSI is not supported in TrueNAS SCALE 24.04.
+* Users with unofficial apps installed should review app storage drivers to determine if any utilize the OpenEBS-ZFS container storage interface (CSI) before upgrading.
+This CSI is not supported in TrueNAS SCALE 24.04 ([Removal Notice](https://www.truenas.com/community/threads/openebs-zfs-driver-removal-notice.115026/)).
 Unofficial apps which use OpenEBS-ZFS CSI drivers should maintain functionality for existing deployments, but users are not able to make backups or restore any existing backup for those apps.
 New users are not able to install and deploy these apps.

 <!-- ### Upgrade Paths -->